scrapy/itemadapter/README.md

     Return a [dynamic view](https://docs.python.org/3/library/collections.abc.html#collections.abc.KeysView)
     of the item's field names

-* _method `asdict(self) -> dict`_:

-    Return a dictionary containing the contents of the adapted item, converting nested structures as well

 ### Registering an adapter

 The `itemadapter.adapter.ItemAdapter` class keeps the registered adapters in its `ADAPTER_CLASSES`